debops/debops/docs/defaults-detailed.rst

 ``environment``
   Optional.
-A YAML dictionary which defines what variables should be present in a given :command:`cron` job environment.
+A YAML dictionary which defines what variables should be present in a given :program:`cron` job environment.
 Each dictionary key is the variable name, and its value will be set as that variable value.

 ``backup``